guyera/ss-osu-system/README.md

 NOTE: We should note that model is not trained using any unknown data, so 0th index are not meaningful to use right now.
 They’ll be used in the next update of training data
 ```

+## NOTE

+For evaluation, we will first look for triplets in 'top_k_triplets' and if this key is empty then we will pull triplets from 'triplet_tensor' key

 Hardware: single instance of NVIDIA Quandro P6000 (24G)

 Inference Stats: